How To Be Happy: Is It Realistic To Expect Happiness?

 Anyone who has had the simple pleasure of looking at the ocean, spending time with loved ones, reading a good book or enjoying a beautiful day knows what it feels like to be happy.

-There is no mystery to knowing happiness, it is available any time you want it.
-The myth is to think that it can only be achieved through making an expensive purchase, winning the lottery, finding your soulmate, or taking some great trek through the universe.
+The myth is to think that it can only be achieved through making an expensive purchase, winning the lottery, finding your soulmate, or taking some great trek through the universe by using hallucinogenic drugs.

 Other articles of interest: